 3 – A lot of people will break out using this oil, but some will not.
 If you tend to get clogged pores and outbreaks this oil will most likely cause, contribute, or make clogged pores worse over time.

 4 - The majority of people will break out using this oil.

-5 - A comedogenic rating of 5 is basically a guaranteed of breaking out.
-Very, very, VERY few people can tolerate oils with a rating of 5, but they do exist!
+5 - Basically a guaranteed of breaking out.
+Very, very, VERY few people can tolerate oils with a rating of 5.

 SWEET ALMOND OIL

 Sweet Virgin Organic Almond Oil - Ancient cultures revered this emollient nut oil for treating dry skin conditions.
 It has been used to improve complexion and skin tone, and treat skin problems for thousands of years including psoriasis and eczema and to reduce scarring.
 It smoothes and rejuvenates skin, absorbs quickly with a golden hue and subtle, nutty aroma.
 It has a long shelf life and is rich in many vitamins and minerals.
 Easy to find in the skin care isle just about anywhere, this in one of my favorites - affordable and effective and with a low comedogenic rating of 2.